GET OUT THE VOTE

 - Ask faculty, staff and student leaders to participate in coordinated carpools to the polls.
 Students at Virginia’s Longwood University loved it when faculty volunteered to drive them—they said it made them feel that voting was really important.

 - Have a central site to arrange carpooling rides.

 Make voting reminders highly visible and creative.

-Use social media tools.
-Various groups are working on new apps and websites to help people pledge to vote and encourage their friends to vote.
+- Use social media tools.
+We’ll be distributing any effective apps we encounter to help people pledge to vote and encourage their friends to do so.

 Make voting a community activity.

 - Hold Parades to the Polls to both early voting sites and Election Day sites, building on a sense of school pride.

 - At some schools the college or university president, or the student government president has led the parade, at others, they’ve been led by student veterans.